gunvir103/exodrive/immediate-actions-prd.md

-# Product Requirements Document: ExoDrive API Redesign - Immediate Actions (Week 1)
+# Product Requirements Document: ExoDrive API Redesign - Immediate Actions

 ## Document Information
 - **Version**: 1.0
 - **Date**: January 21, 2025
 - **Author**: Engineering Team
 - **Status**: Draft
-- **Review Date**: January 28, 2025
+- **Review Date**: Upon completion

 ---

 ## 1. Executive Summary

-This PRD outlines the immediate actions required for the ExoDrive API redesign, focusing on critical performance and reliability improvements that can be implemented within the first week.
+This PRD outlines the immediate actions required for the ExoDrive API redesign, focusing on critical performance and reliability improvements.
 The primary objectives are to implement Redis caching for high-traffic endpoints, standardize error handling across all API routes, and implement rate limiting to protect against abuse and ensure fair resource allocation.

 These improvements will serve as the foundation for subsequent API enhancements and will provide immediate benefits in terms of performance, reliability, and user experience.